Introduction

 The operation was not the work of a single group but a coalition of actors using a shared or complementary toolkit.
 This structure allows for specialization and resilience, ensuring the campaign can continue even if one cluster's activities are detected.

-• Velvet Ant: This cluster was responsible for initial access and establishing a foothold.
-Its primary tools included HIUPAN and PUBLOAD malware.
+- Initial Access and Foothold: The campaign utilized tools like HIUPAN and PUBLOAD malware for initial access and establishing a foothold.
 The use of HIUPAN, a known USB-borne threat, suggests a focus on compromising systems through removable media.
 This is a potent vector for reaching networks that may be segmented or air-gapped from the public internet.
 PUBLOAD likely served as a first-stage loader, designed to download more capable malware once inside the network.

-• Smoky Lynx: Once initial access was gained, Smoky Lynx took over for post-compromise activities.
-This cluster deployed EggStremeFuel (also known as RawCookie) and EggStremeLoader (Gorem RAT).
+- Post-Compromise Activities: Once initial access was gained, the attackers deployed malware for post-compromise activities, including EggStremeFuel (also known as RawCookie) and EggStremeLoader (Gorem RAT).
 EggStremeLoader is a full-featured Remote Access Trojan (RAT), giving attackers complete control over an infected machine.
 Its capabilities include executing commands, logging keystrokes, capturing screenshots, and exfiltrating files.
 EggStremeFuel likely acted as a specialized reconnaissance tool, gathering credentials and system information to facilitate lateral movement.

-• Gilded Cat: The role of Gilded Cat appears more specialized, focused on deploying the MASOL backdoor.
+- Persistence and Specialization: The operation also deployed the MASOL backdoor.
 This malware could have been used for maintaining long-term persistence, moving laterally to other high-value systems, or targeting specific datasets within the compromised government network.

 A Diverse Malware Arsenal